tonym128/tonym128.github.io/_posts/2019-12-15-making-a-badge.markdown

 ![](/images/2019/11/ips-opt.jpg)
 - 1.3 Inch 240x240 IPS Display
-	- This display was a real find, it's price and resolution are not easy to come by, one of the challenges in the project was actually pushing out all those pixels, we couldn't actually do full 16 bit colour, which the screen supports, because of the framebuffer it would have required.
+	- This display was a real find, its price and resolution are not easy to come by, one of the challenges in the project was actually pushing out all those pixels, we couldn't actually do full 16 bit colour, which the screen supports, because of the framebuffer it would have required.
 I do feel the 256 colour palette has some charm to it though.

 ![](/images/2019/11/badge_pcb-opt.jpg)
 - Custom PCB